The best acne treatment plan is always a holistic approach. This means a combination of diet, lifestyle, supplementation and skincare.

 It is important to never use an essential oil on the skin without dilution, as in their pure form they are too strong and will irritate the skin.
 The one exception being lavender, which can be used without dilution.

-Some essential oils commonly used in the topical treatment of acne include:
+Some essential oils commonly used in the topical treatment of blemishes include:

 - Tea tree